SaraNagahara/SaraNagahara/README.md

-:

-👩‍💻 Sobre mim
+👩‍💻 About Me
-Olá!
-Eu sou Sara Nagahara, uma estudante apaixonada por tecnologia e desenvolvimento Full Stack.
-Atualmente estou cursando Sistemas para Internet 🎓, sempre em busca de novos desafios e aprendizados no mundo da programação.

-💡 Tenho conhecimento nas seguintes tecnologias:
+Hi there!
+I'm Sara Nagahara, a passionate Full Stack development student.
+I'm currently pursuing a degree in Internet Systems 🎓 and always looking for new challenges and opportunities to grow in the world of programming.

+💡 I have experience with the following technologies:

-⚡ JavaScript (minha linguagem favorita!)
+⚡ JavaScript (my favorite language!)

-🌐 HTML e CSS
+🌐 HTML and CSS

 🐘 PHP

-⚛️ React com TypeScript
+⚛️ React with TypeScript

-🤖 Curso de Inteligência Artificial
+🤖 Completed a course in Artificial Intelligence

-Sou dedicada, curiosa e adoro transformar ideias em projetos reais.
-Sempre buscando evoluir como desenvolvedora e contribuir com a comunidade tech. 🚀
+I'm dedicated, curious, and love turning ideas into real projects.
+Always striving to improve as a developer and contribute to the tech community. 🚀